Ewald91/python_code_testing/README.md

-## Demo: Code quality by unittesting with Python(standard library)
+## Demo: Code quality by unittesting with Python
 ### testsuites, paramaterized testcases, mocks and (test)code coverage
-The aim of this project is to demonstrate a possible (and working) use and implementation of the unittest (standard) library an.
-It can difficult to understand how things like mocks exactly work and how to set this up.
+The aim of this project is to demonstrate a possible (and working) use and implementation of the unittest (standard) library.
+It can difficult to understand how things like mocks exactly work and how to set it up.
 Sometimes an examples is more clarifying than documentation.

 Also it demonstrates a usecase of the `unitettest.TestSuite`.
 This can very usefull if you'd like to test the same testcase (`unittest.TestCase`) multiple times with different input parameters.
 To make this possible we've setup a TestBase (class unittest.TestCase) wich can accept a parameter.
 Then for the actual testcase we extend this TestBase class so that we can call it with parameters.

-### Setup
-This project doesn't really need to be set up since we're only demonstrating the use of the unittes standard library.
-So there is no

-All you need to have is Python 3.6 (or above) installed.
-You can check this on your machine via the commandline with `python --version`.

-Also to avoid import errors you need to PYTHONPATH environment variable to the `/app` folder.
-If you don't want to do this, then follow the (docker) instructions below.

 ### Docker
 To use the project with just enter the root folder and run `docker-compose up`.